-The mobiware platform models the wireless portion of the ATM network as being divided into pico-cells each served by a base station connected to a wired ATM network as illustrated in Figure 2.
+The mobiware platform models the wireless portion of the ATM network as being divided into pico-cells each served by a base station connected to a wired ATM network as illustrated in figure 2.
 Base stations are cell relays which translate the ATM cell headers from radio ATM format to that used by standard ATM.
-Each base station supports signalling, QOS control and adaptation of flows based on semantics of an adaptive network service.
-The existing wired ATM network into domains.
+Each base station supports signaling, QOS control and adaptation of flows based on semantics of an adaptive network service.
+The existing wired ATM network provides connectivity between base stations.
+We organize the wireless network into domains.
 A domain consists of a set of base stations which are under the management of mobile-aware ATM switches.
 A domain corresponds to a logical partition of the wireline network and the physical location of the base stations in hierarchies for scalable routing (in ATM Forum PNNI routing, these domains are peer groups).